 Take a Hard Look at Your Finances

 Next, sit down and review your money situation.
 Check your income, monthly expenses, savings, and any other debts to figure out what you can realistically offer.
-For example, if you’re barely covering rent and groceries, jot that down—it’ll strengthen your hardship explanation when you write your letter and consider debt repayment strategies to prioritize your medical debt.
+For example, if you’re barely covering rent and groceries, jot that down—it’ll strengthen your hardship explanation when you write your letter and helps you prioritize medical bills.

 Review Bills and Insurance

 Finally, check for billing errors or insurance misprocessing by comparing your bill with your Explanation of Benefits (EOB).
-Learn more about EOBs from the CFPB.
+Learn more about EOBs at HealthCare.gov.

 How to Write a Medical Debt Settlement Letter

-Now, let’s craft a clear, professional letter.
-Follow these steps:
+Now, let’s turn everything you’ve learned into a clear, professional letter.
+Work through these steps one by one:

 Your Contact Information

-Include your full name, address, phone number, email (optional), and the date at the top left.
+At the top left of the page, add your full name, mailing address, phone number, email (optional), and the date.

 Creditor’s Information

-List the creditor or collection agency’s name and address below your details.
+Under your details, list the creditor or collection agency’s full name and mailing address.

 Salutation and Subject Line

-Use a formal greeting (e.g., “Dear Billing Department”) and a clear subject line: “Offer to Settle Account Number [Your Account Number].”
+Open with a simple, formal greeting (for example, “Dear Billing Department”) and a subject line such as “Offer to Settle Account Number [Your Account Number].”

 State Your Intent

-Begin by referencing the account number, date of service, and original debt amount.
+Start the body of your medical debt settlement letter by naming the account number, date of service, and original balance.
 For example: “I’m writing about account number [Your Account Number] for services on [Date], with an original balance of $[Amount].”

 Explain Your Hardship

-Offer 20–50% of the debt as a lump sum for the best chance of acceptance.
-Alternatively, propose a payment plan if needed.
-Example: “I offer a lump sum of $[Amount] as full settlement, to be reported as ‘paid in full’ to credit bureaus.”
+Consider offering 20–50% of the debt as a lump-sum payment—it’s a range many people start with.
+If a lump sum isn’t realistic, you can instead propose a payment plan.
+For example: “I offer a lump sum of $[Amount] as full settlement, to be reported as ‘paid in full’ to credit bureaus.”

 Request Written Confirmation